mixpanel/mixpanel-android/readme.txt

       retrieve and show surveys automatically, users can still show surveys using MixpanelAPI.getPeople().checkForSurvey and MixpanelAPI.getPeople().showSurvey

+* Previous version of the library allowed setting "distinct_id" as a superProperty, and would use this value as the distinct id for event tracking.
+This behavior has been removed, and super properties with the name "distinct_id" will be ignored.
+Callers can still provide their own value for "distinct_id" in the properties argument to track.

 * A scary stack trace log in the common, not-scary case of fallback from HTTPS to HTTP has been removed.